-- 4.4 A Member in Public Practice who utilises Outsourced Services should consider developing, documenting and periodically reviewing contingency plans to enable the Outsourced Services to be provided by an alternative Outsourced Service Provider or to be brought in-house, if required. - 4.5 Outsourced Services may result in the day-to-day responsibility for certain activities moving to an Outsourced Service Provider.
-However, a Member in Public Practice who utilises such a service retains the responsibility to monitor the work that is performed by the Outsourced Service Provider and to perform sufficient reviews to assess whether the Professional Service provided complies with the Code and Professional Standards applicable to the Engagement.
-SC
+- d) whether the information security measures adhere to applicable legal and regulatory obligations; - e) whether the Outsourced Service Provider has appropriate quality control requirements in place in respect of the Outsourced Service that will enable the Member to comply with the Member's professional obligations in respect of APES 320 Quality Control for Firms and other applicable Professional Standards; - f) whether the Member has sufficient understanding of file review and error correction processes of the Outsource Service Provider; - g) the communication skills of the Outsourced Service Provider and its personnel; - h) whether the Outsourced Service Provider will perform the duties and responsibilities of the Outsourcing Agreement in a timely manner; - how the Member is going to address the changes to the risk profile of the Material Business Activity that is the subject of the Outsourced Services; - why the proposed Outsourced Service Provider has the ability to conduct the Outsourced Services on an ongoing basis; and - k) the required monitoring procedures to be adopted to ensure that the Outsourced Service Provider is performing effectively and the method by which potential inadequate performance is to be addressed. - 4.4 A Member in Public Practice who utilises Outsourced Services should develop, document and periodically review contingency plans to enable the Outsourced Services to be provided by an alternative Outsourced Service Provider or to be brought in-house if required. - 4.5 Outsourced Services may result in the day-to-day managerial responsibility for certain activities moving to an Outsourced Service Provider.
+However, a Member in Public Practice who utilises such a service retains the responsibility to monitor the work that is performed by the Outsourced Service Provider and to perform sufficient reviews to ensure that the Professional Service provided complies with the Code and Professional Standards applicable to the Engagement.